Zou Jiayi: Early life

 Zou was born in June 1963 in Wuxi, Jiangsu province.
 She joined the Chinese Communist Party in 1984.
 She attended the University of International Relations in Beijing as an undergraduate.
-She holds a master's degree from the Institute of World Economy & Politics of the Chinese Academy of Social Sciences.
+She holds a master's degree in economics from the Institute of World Economy & Politics of the Chinese Academy of Social Sciences.

 Career

 Zou began working for the Ministry of Finance in 1988.
 From 1994 to 1996, Zou worked as a deputy chief of the department of the Ministry of Finance responsible for World Bank-related affairs, and from 1996 to 1998, as an advisor to China's World Bank Executive Board Office.

 In 1999, pointing to the 1997 Asian financial crisis and Kosovo War, Zou was one of a number of Chinese analysts who expressed skepticism about American financial hegemony and cautioned China to make sure it protected its best interests and did not sacrifice too much in attempts to join the World Trade Organization.